AkashAryal/Animages/README.md

-This project allows you to browse various booru image boards in one location
+This project allows you to browse various booru image boards in one location.
+Frontend uses react with the redux-toolkit.
+Images utilize lazy loading The backend uses nodejs + express with typescript along with typeORM for the mysql database.
+Authentication is done with jwt.

 ## Available Scripts